sorpaas/wasmi-on-rux/README.md

-# SputnikVM on Rux
+# `wasmi` on Rux

-This `no_std` version of SputnikVM allows you to run it on the [Rux microkernel](https://source.that.world/source/rux/).
+This `no_std` version of `wasmi` allows you to run it on the [Rux microkernel](https://source.that.world/source/rux/).

 ## Get Started

-To build and run `sputnikvm_nostd`, it needs to be bundled with the Rux microkernel and be executed together.
+To build and run `wasmi_nostd`, it needs to be bundled with the Rux microkernel and be executed together.
 First, initialize the submodules which points to a revision of [Rux](https://source.that.world/source/rux/).

 ```lang=bash